• Skip to primary navigation

 Silver stockpot with spinach soup where you can see the ingredients chopped potatoes, onion, garlic pieces and wilted spinach leaves

-• Chop vegetables evenly – If you dice the potatoes small and even, it will reduce your cooking time.
-Spinach leaves need a really short time to wilt so essentially the total cooking time depends on the size of the potatoes.
+For the best creamy spinach soup, chop the vegetables evenly.
+If you dice the potatoes small and even, it will reduce your cooking time.
+Since spinach leaves need a short time to wilt, the cooking time depends entirely on the size of the potatoes.
+The smaller you chop them, the faster the soup will cook.

 2 bowls of green soup sprinkled with vegetable crisps and white swirls.